StarwarsUniverse89/pr-pilot/README.md

 # 🤖 PR Pilot

-A **text-to-task platform** that enables GitHub developers to trigger AI-driven development tasks in their repositories from anywhere.
+A **text-to-task** automation platform that enables GitHub developers to trigger AI-driven development tasks in their repositories from anywhere.

 Get started now with our [User Guide](https://docs.pr-pilot.ai/user_guide.html).